WISTNU/website/content/Events/20200400-Discussion-WeaponsofMathDestruction/index.md

     </ul>
   </small>
 </li>
-<li> In Investment Banking and Consulting, interviewees are asks a variety of questions to gauge their ability for critical thinking on the spot as well as their knowledge of the field.
+<li> In finance and consulting, interviewees are asks a variety of questions to gauge their ability for critical thinking on the spot as well as their knowledge of the field.
 Many programing and data science jobs require some sort of take-home coding assessment or project.
 These ‘tests’ are not done blindly – they are done after a resume is picked from the pile and the individual is known.
 Is it possible to implement some form of a ‘blind audition’ for these positions?
 What about for the majority of jobs?
 </li>
 </ol>